mohammadkhresat/Mohammad-Alkhrissat-Portfolio/README.md

 * performing sentiment analysis.
 * Wordcloud Analysis of data.
 * performing Emoji Analysis.
-*Collect Entire Data of Youtube.
+* Collect Entire Data of Youtube.
-*Which Category has the maximum likes ?
+* Which Category has the maximum likes?
-*Find out whether audience is engaged or not.
+* Find out whether audience is engaged or not.
-*Which channels have the largest number of trending videos?
+* Which channels have the largest number of trending videos?